Friend: Trump Tower fire victim was art dealer

 “He could also be very hard-nosed in his [business] dealings,” she said.
 “He was a very complex person.”

-Broadman said Brassner’s 50th-story Trump Tower apartment, purchased in 1996, had “gorgeous vistas.”
+Broadman said Brassner’s 50th floor Trump Tower apartment, purchased in 1996, had “gorgeous vistas.”

-The 58-story high-rise, located amid some of Manhattan’s priciest real estate, includes Trump’s longtime primary residence before his 2016 election.

-Trump, whose company completed the high-rise in 1983, still lives with his family in a 10,000-square foot apartment on the top three floors of the building when he returns to the city.
-The Trump Organization has offices there, too.

 “People feel safer with sprinklers,” Trump told The New York Times in 1999.
 “But the problem with the bill is that it doesn’t address the buildings that need sprinklers the most.
 If you look at the fire deaths in New York, almost all of them are in one- or two-family houses.”